Papooch/VSC_HopfieldNetwork/README.md

 ;
 M rows of N symbols

-See sample_unput folder for reference
+See sample_input folder for reference